 During surgery, your surgeon removes a damaged portion of your digestive tract and then reconnects the healthy sections.
 Surgery may also be used to close fistulas and drain abscesses.
 A common procedure for Crohn's disease is strictureplasty, which widens a segment of the intestine that has become too narrow.

 The benefits of surgery for Crohn's disease are usually temporary.
 The disease often recurs, frequently near the reconnected tissue.
 The best approach is to follow surgery with medication to minimize the risk of recurrence.

 Sometimes you may feel helpless when facing Crohn's disease.
 But changes in your diet and lifestyle may help control your symptoms and lengthen the time between flare-ups.

 - Limit dairy products.
-Like many people with inflammatory bowel disease, you may find that problems, such as diarrhea, abdominal pain and gas, improve when you limit or eliminate dairy products.
+Many people with inflammatory bowel disease find that problems such as diarrhea, abdominal pain and gas, improve by limiting or eliminating dairy products.
 You may be lactose intolerant — that is, your body can't digest the milk sugar (lactose) in dairy foods.
-If so, limiting dairy or using an enzyme product, such as Lactaid, will help break down lactose.
+Using an enzyme product such as Lactaid may help as well.

 - Eat small meals.
 You may find you feel better eating five or six small meals a day rather than two or three larger ones.

 - Drink plenty of liquids.
 Try to drink plenty of fluids daily.
 Water is best.
 Alcohol and beverages that contain caffeine stimulate your intestines and can make diarrhea worse, while carbonated drinks frequently produce gas.

 - Consider multivitamins.
 Because Crohn's disease can interfere with your ability to absorb nutrients and because your diet may be limited, multivitamin and mineral supplements are often helpful.
 Check with your doctor before taking any vitamins or supplements.